 The need for improvements continued to grow.
 By 2015, the Town saw 17,000 vehicles per day pass through its main street, and they were ready to hire an engineering consultant.

-Volkert was selected to provide multi-disciplinary, multimodal design services for the project, offering a full range of services from corridor planning to National Environmental Policy Act (NEPA) approvals to construction management and inspection services.
+Volkert was selected to provide multi-disciplinary, multimodal design services for the $30-million project, offering a full range of services from corridor planning to National Environmental Policy Act (NEPA) approvals to construction management and inspection services.